Program Terms: |

 Overview

-IAU is pleased to offer thirteen January Term Programs.
+IAU is pleased to offer eleven January Term Programs.
 These programs are designed for students interested in an academic and cultural experience abroad.
 The academic component of each program consists of a series of briefings from leading academic, literary, and political personalities and experts from around the world.
-Participants will visit several countries and will attend daily lectures and meetings with distinguished scholars from IAU in addition to local guides and experts in the field of politics, art history, history, and culture.
+Participants will visit several cities and countries, attending daily lectures and meetings with distinguished scholars from IAU, in addition to local guides and experts in the field of politics, art, history, and culture, and visit multiple historical, political, and cultural sites.

-Europe and the Islamic World - France, Spain, Morocco
+Europe and the Islamic World - France, Spain

 French Language and Culture - France

-Psychology of Peace and Conflict - France, Spain, Morocco
+Psychology of Peace & Conflict in the Mediterannean - France, Spain

 Europe & the Islamic World